HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/SystemReportForCompare.md

 ### Generating a WCCT report from a `.cfg` file

 Refer to the following steps to generate the WCCT report using the `.cfg` file you generated in the previous section.

+!!!note
+    These steps must be done on the client-side.

 1. Download the [Microsoft Windows Installer (MSI)](https://www.python.org/ftp/python/2.7/python-2.7.amd64.msi){target="_blank"}.